MyaEiWin/HCP-Boundary-Autoscaling-with-Datadog-HashiCorp-Vault-and-AWS/README.md

 # HCP Boundary Worker Autoscaling with Datadog, Vault, and AWS

-This is a build-from-scratch lab for scaling HCP Boundary workers from active-session demand.
-It proves one layer at a time.
-Do not create the Auto Scaling Group (ASG) until one manually created EC2 worker can authenticate to Vault and register with Boundary.
+This is a build-from-scratch, work-in-progress lab for scaling self-managed HCP Boundary workers from active-session demand.
+It uses Terraform to create an AWS SSH target, the worker Auto Scaling Group (ASG), IAM roles, Vault AWS IAM authentication, scaling-policy foundations, and Datadog monitor configuration.

+The design is proven one integration at a time.
+The ASG launches workers; each new worker must authenticate to Vault, retrieve its uniquely scoped Boundary activation token, and register with HCP Boundary before it can carry sessions.
+Vault SSH certificate injection is the planned developer-to-target authentication method.
+Automatic worker-token creation, Datadog-to-ASG webhook actions, lifecycle deregistration, and end-to-end test evidence are still in progress.

 > This is a lab design, not a production deployment template.
 Use private networking, least-privilege policies, and a reviewed worker-registration design before production use.